mobyinc/Cathode/README.md

 actions.
 With a `has_many` on `Product` and a `belongs_to` on `Sale`, `:index` returns all the sales associated with a product, and `:create` adds a new sale associated with the product.

+For `belongs_to` associations, the `:show` action can be used to return the parent model.

 ## Goodies on the `index` action
 By default `index` actions return all records in your resource’s default scope.